Darthporkius/Reflection-exercise-Jose/functions.md

 A function is a set of instructions that belong together.

 Two kinds of functions:
-	* named functions
-		Will work when it is called.
+	* Named functions: Will work when it is called.
-	* anonymous functions
-		Will work automatically ones it's turn arrives within the scope.
+	* Anonymous functions: Will work automatically ones it's turn arrives within the scope.

 ## Named function
 ```javascript